Sewing Closet Organizers

 Garment bags, without or without a zippered front, are really just an oversized hanger cover.
 Make it any length desired.
 Sew an elastic ponytail holder to center bottom of the garment bag, on the outside, that can be used to fold the garment bag in half by looping the elastic over the hanger top.
 Great for when hanging space is a premium.

 Hanging shoe keepers can fit over a clothes hanger too.
 Rather than sew the traditional pleated or gathered pockets try a series of horizontal open-sided slings.
-Cut two pieces of fabric, each 72 inches long by 10 inches wide.
+Cut two pieces of fabric, each 72-inches long by 12-inches wide.
 Stitch right-sides together, leaving an opening in one short side for turning.
 Turn, press, and stitch the opening closed.
-Fold in half, short sides together making one long sling.
-Stitch across 8 inches (or more if desired) from the bottom making the first open sling.
-Divide the remaining doubled length into equal compartments and stitch at intervals across making about 4 equal compartments.
-Stitch the top together.
-Each compartment can hold a pair of shoes or a few sandals or flip flops.
+Fold in half, short sides meeting together making what appears to be one long open sided sling.
+Stitch across 8 inches (or more if desired) from the bottom making the first sling compartment.
+Open up the fabric to let the fabric hang to see that there will be the first made sling compartment in the middle of the length.
+Divide the remaining top length into one or more equal sling compartments and stitch at intervals across.
+Do the same to the remaining length at the bottom part.
+The hanging shoe keeper will have several horizontal open-sided slings that each can hold pairs of shoes or a few sandals or flip flops.
 Stitch ribbon ties or sew self-fabric ties to tie onto a hanger.

 Every closet is unique.
 A great way to clear up clutter and an economical one is to sew some fabric organizers.